How can I learn copywriting?

 Copywriting is a must-have skill if you’re a marketer, and if you’re not a marketer, it’s still an impressive skill to have because you can apply the principles in all walks of life.
-It can help you in all sorts of writing ranging from social media copy to writing effective emails and presentations.
+It can help you with all sorts of writing, ranging from social media copy to writing effective emails and presentations.

 At its core, copywriting is all about persuasion.

 There is no lack of information about copywriting, but it’s difficult to stitch all this information together and understand how they come together to create the result you want.
 It can seem daunting with the varying — and sometimes disconnected — advice available on the internet.

 In this post, I aim to cover the foundational principles and frameworks that will never change.

 So, let’s start with the basics (or go back to the basics).

 Copywriting is the science and art of using words to persuade the right reader to take a specific action.
 The action could vary from clicking a link to downloading a report to buying your product, depending on your end goal.

 Taglines, Brochures, Commercials, Print ads, billboards, and direct mail were the traditional forms of copywriting.
 With the technology boom, it took various other forms, such as social ads, web pages, and emails.
 I’ve covered the different types of copywriting in my post about brand copywriting.